 Eden Reforestation Projects has started in recognition of the fact that deforestation and extreme poverty go hand in hand – and therefore it also goes hand in hand to lift people out of extreme poverty by replanting the world’s forests.
 “Employ to plant” works by having Eden enter into areas of extreme poverty and unemployment, offering fair paid work to replant trees.
 It provides a wealth of socio-economic benefits to the local population while restoring forests.

-When the forests are felled, it leaves the soil vulnerable.
+When the forests are cut down, the soil is left vulnerable.
 After a short time, the land is often so depleted that it is worthless, forcing locals deeper into the forests.
 The extreme poverty is forcing locals to exploit forest resources.
 By providing them with an alternative source of income through tree planting, it lifts the population out of the poverty that initially forced them to clear the forests.
 They are also provided with alternative stoves to cook without having to cut down the wood for firewood, and with clean water which ensures that they do not need large amounts of wood to boil and thereby purify the water.
 The projects also establish a number of other initiatives such as schools, a maternity clinic and more.

-Many of the world’s largest tree planting initiatives, such as Ecosia, choose Eden as their tree planting partner and, according to the World Bank, Eden’s forest projects in Madagascar (where Climaider’s upcoming forest is also established) are larger than all other forest projects on the island combined.
+Many of the world’s largest tree planting initiatives, such as Ecosia, choose Eden as their tree planting partner and, according to the World Bank, Eden’s forest projects in Madagascar (where Climaider’s forest is also established) are larger than all other forest projects on the island combined.

 Forests are hugely important to the world.
 It is literally a “machine” that sucks CO2 directly out of the air.
 In addition, the forests are home to an incredible amount of the world’s animals and are invaluable from an environmental perspective.
 They counteract soil erosion, retain soil nutrients, maintain groundwater levels, and many, many more important functions.